adrianestran/adrianestran.com/pages/index.md

 Hi there.
 My name is **{{ site.author.name }}** :wave:,<br>

-14 years of experience in software engineering; 8+ years contributing as an IC with a specialism in native mobile.
+I have 14 years of experience in software engineering; 8+ years contributing as an IC with a specialism in native mobile.
 I have spent the last 5 years growing and leading engineering and product teams in multiple domains including banking, fintech, public sector and consulting.

 I believe I am highly adaptable, with good business and technical acumen.
 I am passionate about nurturing and encouraging excellent engineering and team culture.
 Some of the values I hold high, and work to foster, include Trust, Sustainability, Impartiality and Ownership.